1. Key Characteristics of Labrador Retrievers

 5. How to Adopt a Labrador Retriever

 There are many Labs in shelters or rescues across the country in need of good homes.
 Try using our free online dog adoption search now to check if your local shelter or rescue to see if yours is waiting for you there.

-If you’re contacting a breeder, please do thorough research and make sure you’re not doing business with puppy mills.
+If you’re contacting a breeder, please do lots of research and make sure you’re not doing business with puppy mills.